Wildlander-mod/wildlander-mod.github.io/_09-How-Do-i/ModdingGuide.md

 ![image](https://user-images.githubusercontent.com/26418143/215202535-0b276616-4826-4bac-9614-783292cd28ec.png)

 On the Right side next to the "active" mod count there is a button which looks like a white box with a blue arrow pointing at it.
-This will create a backup of the Plugins side at the current point.
+This will create a backup of the plug-in side at the current point.

 ![image](https://user-images.githubusercontent.com/26418143/215202610-e6368e81-22d0-44be-827a-a361e88d6413.png)